SFraissTU/BA_PointCloud/README.md

 ![Creating a Mesh Configuration](doc/tutimgs/B2.PNG)

 8. Now let's create a Point Cloud Loader: Create a new Empty object and name it "Cloud Loader" or something similar.
 Click on "Add Component" and select "Scripts"->"BAPointCloudRenderer.CloudController"->"PointCloudLoader".
 With this object you can load a single point cloud and attach it to the created point cloud set.
 As "Cloud Path" specify the path to the point cloud folder (specifically the folder containing the cloud.js-file).
-Please note that this is a path relative to the execution directory.
+Please note that this is either an absolute path or a path relative to the execution directory.
 The point cloud is not used as a resource-asset in this project.

 ![Creating a Point Cloud Loader](doc/tutimgs/C.PNG)